-- (i) base pay and short-term incentives - (ii) long-term incentives by way of equity rewards - (iii) other remuneration such as superannuation and long service leave bonuses, equity awards and incentives must be linked to predetermined performance criteria.
-The Board can exercise its discretion in relation to approving incentives, bonuses and equity awards and can recommend changes to the Remuneration Committee's recommendations.
-Any changes must be justified by reference to measurable performance criteria.
+- (i) base pay and short-term incentives - (ii) long-term incentives by way of equity rewards - (iii) other remuneration such as superannuation and long service leave

 The combination of these comprises the Key Management Personnel total remuneration.
 Fixed remuneration, consisting of base salary and superannuation are reviewed annually by the Remuneration Committee, based on individual and area of responsibility performance, the overall performance of the Company and comparable market remunerations.